 James S. Davidson

 Mr. Davidson is a former FBI agent of 23 years and a CPA.
 He spent most his career investigating violent and organized crime in Los Angeles, and served in Ukraine, Israel, and FBI headquarters.
 Mr. Davidson is an expert in celebrity stalking as well as kidnap risk mitigation.
 In 2007, Mr. Davidson was part of a team of investigators and prosecutors that won a prestigious DOJ award in connection with the conviction of multiple defendants of a Russian organized kidnapping and murder ring.
-In addition to his responsibilities as President of Protect the FBI, Mr. Davidson serves as a board member and advisor to the CEO of Digital Retail Apps, Inc., a Toronto-based technology company.
+In addition to his responsibilities as President of Protect the FBI, Mr. Davidson serves as a board member of Digital Retail Apps, Inc., a Toronto-based technology company.

 Formerly a staff accountant with Deloitte & Touche, in 1992, Mr. Dupre arrived at the FBI Academy where he excelled in both academics and its rigorous physical training program.
 One of the few FBI agents to hold a perfect score in the academy's fitness test, Mr. Dupre's name is forever inscribed on a plaque that hangs on the east wall of the academy's fitness center.
 Mr. Dupre spent the next 25 years investigating economic crimes, drug trafficking, and crimes against children.
 He also served as the Sacramento Division's media coordinator, a SWAT operator, and a firearms instructor.
 Mr. Dupre is currently the president of Dupre Investigations in Sacramento.